Submit your work

 We set a brief for the issue

 All work we publish has to in some way be about cooking, eating or sharing food, but it also has to fit the theme of that issue.
-Previous themes have included Feast, Back to Basics, Winter's Traditions, and Cooking During Covid, and our current theme is Rituals.
-Briefs will be announced via our social media and our newsletter as well as on the blog.
+Our current theme is Breakfast, with previous themes being Authenticity, Rituals, Feast, Back to Basics, Winter's Traditions, and Cooking During Covid.
+Briefs will be announced via our social media and our newsletter, as well as on the blog.
 If you don't want to miss them, it might be worth signing up for our newsletter!

 You come up with your submission